codingMustache/codingMustache/README.md

 ## Joke of the Day

-Some people eat light bulbs.
-They say it's a nice light snack.
+Why do pumpkins sit on people’s porches?

+They have no hands to knock on the door.

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. IMKO-1
+ 1. Heartbleed
- 2. Pravetz 82
+ 2. Corrupted Blood
- 3. Pravetz 8D
+ 3. Shellshock
- 4. IZOT 1030
+ 4. Shellscript

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  Heartbleed
 </details>